owanturist/react-hook-window/README.md

 indexes: ReadonlyArray<number>
 ```

-An array of the list items' indexes.
+An array of the list items’ indexes.
 The range starts from `ListRenderedRange.overscanStart` and ends before `ListRenderedRange.overscanStop`.
-It's easy to use the `indexes.map` method to map the indexes to items' data like in the ["Usage"][usage] example.
+It’s easy to use the `indexes.map` method to map the indexes to items’ data like in the [“Usage"][usage] example.

 ### `UseWindowedListResult.isScrolling`